 Dentistry can be a very complex field.
-This is because there are a lot of different areas of specialism, and so there can be a lot of complex words that you may not understand.
-Endodontics is one of these.
-With that being said, we’re going to explain endodontic dentistry in full so that you can understand what types of problems require endodontic treatment.
-If you have any further queries or concerns about this form of dentistry, all you need to do is give us a call.
+There are a lot of different areas of specialization, including endodontics.
+If you have any further queries or concerns about endodontic dentistry in Aspen, CO, all you need to do is give us a call.

-This is a type of treatment that is given to people who have already experienced root canal treatment.
+If you’ve already received root canal treatment, you may at some point require re-treatment.
 Root canal treatment can become diseased or painful after the first treatment.
-This could be because of the complex canal system or because the treatment was not carried out well to begin with.
+The pain could be because of the complex canal system or because the treatment was not carried out well, to begin with.

-This is a type of treatment that assists in terms of helping to find hidden canals or small fractures that have not been detected by prior non-surgical root canal procedures or x-rays.
-The treatment will help in terms of getting rid of any deposits or calcium or to treat roof surfaces that have become damaged and/or the surrounding bone.
+Endodontic surgery is a type of treatment that assists in helping to find hidden canals or minor fractures that have not been detected by prior non-surgical root canal procedures or x-rays.
+The treatment will help eliminate any deposits or calcium or treat root surfaces that have become damaged and the surrounding bone.

-If you need to discuss endodontic treatments, please do not hesitate to give us a call.
-We would always be happy to answer any questions that you may have.
-We will let you know whether this is the sort of dental treatment that you need or not.
+If you need to discuss endodontic dentistry treatments in Aspen, CO, please do not hesitate to give us a call.
+Dr. Ian Lowella and staff would always be happy to answer any questions you may have.